Marketcrasher/real-time-price-currency-converter/README.md

-# real-time-price-currency-converter
+# real-time-price-currency-converter (Team project)
-This currency converter updates to real time spot prices (every 15 minuites), allowing users to know the real price of a certain currency/pair.
+This currency converter updates to real time spot prices (every 15 minutes), allowing users to know the real price of a certain currency/pair.